 How to Cook Chayote with Salted Duck Egg

 First, slice the Chayote into strips, then toss them in a bowl with the salt and leave to sit for twenty minutes or so.
 If your Chayote has very thick skin, you may wish to peel it first, but this is not usually an issue with the smaller ones.

 When the Chayote slices have wilted somewhat, rinse them well and squeeze out the excess water and put back in the bowl.
-Mix together the sugar, lemon juice, sherry and sesame oil and stir to dissolve the sugar.
+Mix together the sugar, lemon juice, rice win and sesame oil and stir to dissolve the sugar.
 Pour this over the chayote and leave to marinate for at least fifteen minutes.